 In September and November 2011 we received marketing approval for Soliris for the treatment of patients with aHUS in the United States and European Union, respectively.
+In September 2013, the MHLW approved Soliris for the treatment of patients with aHUS in Japan.
 If Soliris is approved in other territories for the treatment of patients with aHUS, or for additional indications, we expect that the demand for Soliris will increase.
 We may underestimate demand, or experience product interruptions at ARIMF, Lonza or a facility of a third party provider, including as a result of risks and uncertainties described in this report.
 If we, Lonza or our other third party providers do not manufacture sufficient quantities of Soliris to satisfy demand, our business will be materially harmed.

 We depend on a very limited number of third party providers for other services with respect to our clinical and commercial requirements, including product finishing, packaging, vialing and labeling.
 We have changed or added third party vialers in the past in order to support uninterrupted supply, and may do so in the future.
-We currently rely on two third party vialers to support our commercial requirements in the United States and the European Union, and a single third party vialer to support requirements in Japan.
+We currently rely on two third party vialers to support our commercial requirements in the United States, three to support requirements in the European Union, and a single third party vialer to support requirements in Japan.
 No guarantee can be made that any third party vialer will be able to perform such services for sufficient product volumes for any country or territory.
 We do not have control over any third party provider's compliance with our internal or external specifications or the rules and regulations of the FDA, EMA, competent authorities of the European Union member states, MHLW or any other applicable regulations or standards.
 In the past, we have had to write off and incur other charges and expenses for production that failed to meet requirements.
-Any difficulties or delays in our third party manufacturing of Soliris, or any failure of our third party providers to comply with our internal and external specifications or any applicable rules, regulations and standards could increase our costs, constrain our ability to satisfy demand for Soliris from customers, cause us to lose revenue or incur penalties for failure to deliver product, make us postpone or cancel clinical trials, or cause our products to be recalled or withdrawn.
+Any difficulties or delays in our third party manufacturing of Soliris, or any failure of our third party providers to comply with our internal and external specifications or any applicable rules, regulations and standards could increase our costs, constrain our ability to satisfy demand for Soliris from customers, cause us to lose revenue or incur penalties for failure to deliver product, make us postpone or cancel clinical trials, or cause our products to be recalled or withdrawn, such as the voluntary recall, initiated by our affiliate in August 2013, of a single lot of Soliris due to the presence of visible particles in a limited number of vials in the lot.